-Status of operation (note) Difference from "Corporate Evaluation items Governance Best Practice Evaluation terms Yes No Summarized explanation Principles for TWSE/TPEx Listed Companies" and reasons 4) Customer: Issues including product quality and after-sales service that customers care about can be addressed through customer visits, participating in exhibitions, product briefings, customer satisfaction surveys, etc. The website also lists the sales service line and e-mail address.
-Customer complaints are handled through the "Customer Response Form" and the "Customer Complaint Handling Form."
-E.4 For communication with stakeholders, please refer to the Company's 2022 Susainability Report - identification of stakeholders, concerned issues, communication channels and communication frequency.
-F. Does the Company appoint a professional shareholder service agency to deal with shareholder affairs?
-V F. The Company's shareholders' meeting affairs are conducted on its own currently, but the relevant procedures are strictly planned and conducted in accordance with the relevant regulations by designated stock affairs unit, legal department and the President office, and have been evaluated by Taiwan Depository & Clearing Corporation, a designated institution by the FSC, since 2022.
-All of the Company's recent evaluation results comply with regulation and ensure the shareholders' meeting can be convened legally, validly and safely and therefore able to protect shareholders' right. requirements of Article 7-1 of the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies, it does not impair the operational G. Information Disclosure Does the Company have a corporate website to disclose both financial standings and the status of corporate governance?
-Does the Company have other information disclosure channels (e.g. building an English website, appointing designated people to handle information collection and disclosure, creating a spokesman V V G.1 The company has established corporate website in both Chinese and English, with website address at www.ftc.com.tw, and disclosed information on finance, business, and corporate governance on "special investor section" of the website.
-G.2 The Company has a spokesperson and a deputy spokesperson.
+Status of operation (note) Difference from "Corporate Evaluation items Yes No Summarized explanation Governance Best Practice Principles for TWSE/TPEx Listed Companies" and reasons F. Does the Company appoint a professional shareholder service agency to deal with shareholder affairs? complaints are handled through the "Customer Response Form" and the "Customer Complaint Handling Form."
+E.4 For communication with stakeholders, please refer to the Company's 2023 Susainability Report - identification of stakeholders, concerned issues, communication channels and communication frequency.
+F. The Company's shareholders' meeting affairs are conducted on its own currently, but the relevant procedures are strictly planned and conducted in accordance with the relevant regulations by designated stock affairs unit, legal department and the President office, and have been evaluated by Taiwan Depository & Clearing Corporation, a designated institution by the FSC, since 2022.
+All of the Company's recent evaluation results comply with regulation and ensure the shareholders' meeting can be convened legally, validly and safely and therefore able to protect shareholders' right.
+Although it does not meet the requirements of Article 7-1 of the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies, it does not impair the operational efficiency of the G. Information Disclosure (1) Does the Company have a corporate website to disclose both financial standings and the status of corporate governance?
+V G.1 The company has established corporate website in both Chinese and English, with website address at www.ftc.com.tw, and disclosed information on finance, business, and corporate governance on "investor section" of the website.
+Compliance with articles 57 and 59 of "Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies" (2) Does the Company have other information disclosure channels (e.g. building an English website, appointing designated people to handle information collection and disclosure, creating a spokesman system, webcasting investor conferences)?
+V G.2 The Company has a spokesperson and a deputy spokesperson.
 A dedicated person has been appointed in the President Office to collect and disclose Company information, as well as providing the spokespersons and relevant business departments with answers to stakeholders, investors, and authorities.
-59 of "Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies" In compliance with Article 55 paragraph 3 and Article 56 and Article 58 of the Corporate
+3 and Article 56 and Article 58 of the (3) Does the Company announce and declare the annual financial report V G.3 In principle, the Company announces and declares the operating revenue of the previous month on the 6 th of each month (postponed every holiday).
+The Company